 Got them modules mounted!
-Feast your eyes on 1890 Watts of Sanyo HiT, with three more still to add as an awning.
+Feast your eyes on 1890 Watts of Sanyo HiT, with three more solar modules still to add as an awning.

 1986, the symmetrically square edges are conflicting with those shiny round rims peeking out from below the big skirts.
 So, should I cut square wheel wells (actually, it would be rectangles in a perfect symmetrical echo of the sidewall), do I set the french curve to work and add some shiny aluminum fender flares, or do I simply make a top-hinged access door to allow wheel maintenance?
 Such a dilemma!
 Comments are welcomed.